UW-HARVEST/c-rust-program-pairs/metadata/README.md

   - `rust_subset_of_c` - Rust implements only some C features
   - `rust_equivalent_to_c` - Same feature set as C version
   - `overlapping` - Some matching, some different features

-## Program Configuration

-Each C or Rust program have different configuration options, specified under the `c_program` or `rust_program` fields in `metadata.schema.json`.
-Note that metadata files in `/project` have two program configurations.
-The first is the *global program configuration*, specified as the `project_global_program` field in our schema, which specifies fields that apply to every program pair in the project.
-This includes fields like `repository_url` and `documentation_url`.
-The next *program configuration* is listed as `project_program` in our schema and only applies to individual program pairs, containing the `source_paths` field which are unique to each program.